 House of Commons Library briefing on children and young people’s mental health policyJump to full report >>

-This House of Commons Library briefing covers children and young people’s mental health services since 2010, focusing on NHS and schools policy.
 The 2010-2015 Coalition Government committed to improving mental health for children and young people, as part of their commitment to achieving “parity of esteem” between physical and mental health, and to improving the lives of children and young people.
 The 2011 mental health strategy, No Health without Mental Health, pledged to provide early support for mental health problems, and the former Deputy Prime Minister’s 2014 strategy, Closing the Gap: priorities for essential change in mental health, included actions such as improving access to psychological therapies for children and young people.
 The Department of Health and NHS England established a Children and Young People’s Mental Health and Wellbeing Taskforce which reported in March 2015 (Future in Mind) and set out ambitions for improving care over the next five years.

 The 2015-2017 Government announced new funding for mental health, including specific investment in perinatal services and eating disorder services for teenagers.
 Additionally, the 2015 Government committed to implementing the recommendations made in The Five Year Forward View for Mental Health (February 2016), including specific objectives to improve treatment for children and young people by 2020/21.
+The Policing and Crime Act 2017 legislates to end the practice of children and young people being kept in police cells as a “place of safety” whilst they await mental health assessment or treatment.

 This briefing applies to England only.